oracle/fastr/documentation/dev/build-process.md

   2. the solaris studio compilers must be used, assumed to be on the `PATH`
   3. Solaris runs on x64 and Sparc and the configure options are different
  * makes `com.oracle.truffle.r.native/gnur/patch-build/src/include` creating `com.oracle.truffle.r.native/gnur/patch-build/include`.
- Some headers are already patched to conform the FastR needs (in the previous system, the patching was done by `mx.fastr/mx_fastr_edinclude.py`).
+ TBD: Some headers are already patched to conform the FastR needs (in the previous system, the patching was done by `mx.fastr/mx_fastr_edinclude.py`).
  The header files in the resulting `include` directory are later linked from `com.oracle.truffle.r.native/include`.
 See *Building `include`*.

 _Patched files_: